Last Updated on

 In fact, it wasn’t until 1913 that Crete formally joined with Greece.

-Our room at Nikolas Rooms was small and very basic but the location was superb, with a lovely view of the town square and church and just steps away from the harbor…all for about $50 a night.
+Our room at Nikolas Rooms was small and very basic.
+However, the location was superb, with a lovely view of the town square and church and just steps away from the harbor…all for about $50 a night.

-1- Visit the pink beach of Elafonissi
+- 1- Visit the pink beach of Elafonissi

-2- Take a day trip to Gramvousa and Balos islands
+- 2- Take a day trip to Gramvousa and Balos islands

-Since the bus to Elafonissi left and returned at two set times each day (the morning time was really early), we opted to rent a car for the next day from Rental Center Crete.
-And then we booked the standard ferry boat trip to Gramvousa and Balos for the following day.
+The bus to Elafonissi left and returned at two set times each day.
+Judging the morning time a bit aggressive for a proper Greek island holiday, we opted to rent a car for the next day to drive ourselves.

 The Pink Beaches of Elafonissi